 Safety Considerations in Plasma Cutting

-Additionally, guarantee proper grounding of your equipment to prevent electrocution, and always handle recently cut parts with caution to avoid thermal injuries.
+Always ensure proper grounding of your equipment to prevent electrocution.
+Handle recently cut metal parts with extreme caution to avoid severe burns.

 Personal Protective Equipment